cloudfoundry/ibm-websphere-liberty-buildpack/docs/util-repositories.md

 # @option configuration [String] :repository_root the root directory of the repository
 # @option configuration [String] :version the version of the file to resolve
 # @param [Block, nil] version_validator an optional version validation block
-# @return [JavaBuildpack::Util::TokenizedVersion] the chosen version of the file
+# @return [LibertyBuildpack::Util::TokenizedVersion] the chosen version of the file
 # @return [String] the URI of the chosen version of the file
 def self.find_item(configuration, &version_validator)
 ```